hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

   return label.ToString();
 ```

+#### Turbo Lotus Esprit
+This is an easter egg object that is only present in the original floppy versions of UW2.
+It will not appear in later versions of the games even if the object is in the map.

 ### Traps & Triggers

 A trap is a special object that performs an operation on the game world when triggered.
 Triggers are special objects that are linked to a regular object or exist within the game world that when activated initiate the action of a trap.
 The trigger can contain paramters for the operation of the trap.